lasigeBioTM/IHP/README.md

-# IBEnt
+# IHP
-Framework for identifying biomedical entities
+Framework for identifying Human Phenotype entities

 Dependencies and other uses should follow the original ReadMe.